github/docs/content/code-security/supply-chain-security/upgrading-from-dependabotcom-to-github-native-dependabot.md

 Upgrading from Dependabot Preview to {% data variables.product.prodname_dotcom %}-native {% data variables.product.prodname_dependabot %} requires only one step: enabling version updates by merging a pull request.

-To enable {% data variables.product.prodname_dependabot %} version updates, merge the pull request you will find in your repository called *Upgrade to GitHub-native Dependabot by July 7th*.
+To enable {% data variables.product.prodname_dependabot %} version updates, merge the pull request you will find in your repository called *Upgrade to GitHub-native Dependabot*.
 This pull request includes the updated configuration file needed for {% data variables.product.prodname_dotcom %}-native {% data variables.product.prodname_dependabot %}.

 If you have any questions or need help migrating, you can view or open issues in the [Dependabot repository](https://github.com/dependabot/dependabot-core/issues).